 So what we do: instead of putting the cloth inserts inside of the pocket, I put it on top of it.
-By doing so, the cloth diaper won’t be wet and you’ll be able to reuse it with a new cloth insert instead.
+By doing it that way, the cloth diaper won’t be wet and you’ll be able to reuse it with a new cloth insert instead.

-2. Wash the cloth inserts as soon as you can
+2. Wash the cloth diaper inserts as soon as you can

 Since we only have 7 cloth inserts, we are washing them almost every after use just so it can dry up before we ran out of it.
 Now that it is summer, it is easier to dry them up because of the sunny and quite windy weather.
 Sometimes, we start washing it up if there are three dry cloth inserts left.
 Most likely the air conditioner is turned on because it’s getting hot these days.
 So after we wash the cloth diaper, I place it near the back of the AC because it releases some heat, making the cloth inserts dry quickly.

 Unsure of why this is included?
 I don’t know either, but I feel like it should be included here.